delegate365/GovernanceToolkit365/README.md

 The Governance Toolkit 365 (GT365) provides a compliance coverage across multiple workloads.
 The toolkit runs as Software-as-a-Service and automatically requests usage data from the Microsoft 365 services and delivers summarized and detailed information to custom users and administrators.

-Additionally, the Governance Toolkit 365 provides an API for provisioning a new Office 365 Group or a new Microsoft Team.
+Additionally, the Governance Toolkit 365 provides an API for provisioning a new Microsoft 365 Group or a new Microsoft Team.
 See a feature overview at [www.governancetoolkit365.com](https://governancetoolkit365.com/).

 ## Setup